The Fifth Season (novel)

 The Fifth Season is a 2015 science fantasy novel by American writer N. K. Jemisin.
 It was awarded the Hugo Award for Best Novel in 2016.
 It is the first volume in the Broken Earth series and is followed by The Obelisk Gate and The Stone Sky.

-Setting

 The Fifth Season takes place on a planet with a single supercontinent called the Stillness.
 Every few centuries, its inhabitants endure what they call a "Fifth Season" of catastrophic climate change.

 Society

 The society of the Stillness is broken up into many "comms", "use-castes", ethnicities and species.